Ken Starr, whose probe led to Clinton impeachment, dies

 In a bitter finish to his investigation of the Lewinsky affair that engendered still more criticism, Starr filed a report, as the law required, with the U.S. House of Representatives.
 He concluded that Clinton lied under oath, engaged in obstruction of justice and followed a pattern of conduct that was inconsistent with the president’s constitutional duty to faithfully execute the laws.
 House Republicans used Starr’s report as a roadmap in the impeachment of the president, who was acquitted in a Senate trial.

-In 2020, he was recruited to help represent Trump in the nation’s third impeachment trial.
-In a memorable statement to Congress during the Trump impeachment trial, Starr said “we are living in what I think can aptly be described as the ‘age of impeachment.’”
+In 2020, he was recruited to help represent Trump in his first impeachment trial.
+In a memorable statement to Congress, Starr said “we are living in what I think can aptly be described as the ‘age of impeachment.’”
 He said that “like war, impeachment is hell, or at least presidential impeachment is hell.”

 Clinton’s legal problems began during the 1992 presidential campaign.
 Questions arose over the candidate’s ties to the owner of a failed Arkansas savings and loan.
 The issue faded quickly.
 But it caught the attention of federal regulators, who began looking into whether money from the S&L had been diverted to a real estate venture called Whitewater in which Bill and Hillary Clinton and the S&L’s owner, Jim McDougal, shared a financial interest.